 Chapter 3.
-How to conduct Training Needs Analysis3
+How to conduct Training Needs Analysis

-This guide focuses on the process that may be followed by institute for conducting TNA for all courses.
-It centralises around how the questionnaires are developed, how the data is collected and analysed, and presented to relevant MDO, and implementing the outcomes of the need analysis in the course designing.
-Following sections will explain step by step procedure and key learning points.
+This guide focuses on the process that may be followed by the institute for conducting TNA for all courses.
+It centralises around how the questionnaires are developed, how the data is collected and analysed, and presented to relevant MDOs, and implementing the outcomes of the need analysis in the course designing.
+The following sections will explain step-by-step procedures and key learning points.